 If an ER decision worsened your condition, speak with an emergency room malpractice attorney.

 Hospitals are responsible for safe medication systems.
-Drug errors, wrong drug, dose, route, or patient- often occur when staff fail to verify orders or monitor IV therapy.
+Drug errors, including giving the wrong drug, dose, route, or patient, often occur when staff fail to verify orders or monitor IV therapy.

 Typical failures: